Ronald Reagan Building and International Trade Center: 21st century

 In early 2015, the GSA announced that the interior spaces of the Reagan Building had "reached the anticipated end of life cycle in nearly all areas of finishes, carpets, furniture, fixtures and equipment", and it began seeking contractors to extensively renovate the structure.

-Occupants

-In addition to CBP and the Wilson Center, other federal agencies with offices in the building include the Department of Commerce, EPA and GSA.
-Other tenants include the National Children's Museum, several retail shops and various commercial and nonprofit organizations.
-On July 1, 2025 Kash Patel announced that the Federal Bureau of Investigation will be moving into the space formerly occupied the by the United States Agency for International Development.
+In addition to CBP and the Wilson Center, other federal agencies with offices in the building in 2015 included the Department of Commerce, EPA and GSA.
+Other tenants included the National Children's Museum, several retail shops and various commercial and nonprofit organizations.
+On July 1, 2025 Kash Patel announced a planned move of the Federal Bureau of Investigation into the space formerly occupied by the United States Agency for International Development.
+In August 2026, a judge ruled the move would be a violation of the 2026 Appropriations Act passed by Congress.

 Events

 The conference center hosts over 1,200 events each year, including many of Washington's annual social galas such as the Washington International Trade Association's Annual Dinner, and formerly including the Conservative Political Action Conference.
 The International Trade Center offers two large ballrooms, exhibition space, pre-function space, and other reception spaces.
-The outdoor, four-acre Woodrow Wilson Plaza is also used in special events and galas.
+The outdoor, 4 acre is also used in special events and galas.

 With the city's largest parking garage, information center, and a Washington Metro station, the building is visited by over one million tourists each year.
 The summer concert series held on the Woodrow Wilson Plaza and the many food options draw many to the building during the lunch hour.
 The National Children's Museum opened in the building on February 24, 2020.